Oneflow-Inc/oneflow/docs/source/fx.rst

 deleting or appending nodes.
 To aid in these transformations, FX has utility functions for transforming the graph that can be found in the :class:`Graph` documentation.
-An example of using these APIs to append a :func:`torch.relu` call can be found below.
+An example of using these APIs to append a :func:`flow.relu` call can be found below.

 ::